gerivanc/gerivanc/README.md

 # 👋 Welcome to My Digital Universe

 > _"Dive into the digital universe.
-Follow back or fall back!"_
+Follow back or get out!"_

 > 🇧🇷 Prefer to read in Portuguese?
 [Click here for the Portuguese version](https://github.com/gerivanc/gerivanc/blob/main/README.pt.md)